packpaul/chess4net/Readme.txt

     a) Choose Server; provide your partner with IP (type 'ipconfig' in Start->Run... or command line to find it out in Windows; run ./get_ip.pl from installation in terminal on Linux); enter Port# (agree upon it with your partner).
     b) Choose Client; Enter IP or domain Name that your partner told you; Enter Port# (for each instance of Chess4Net it should be unique).
   4) Click OK and wait until the connection is completed.

+Skype:
+  1) Run Chess4Net_Skype.exe.
+If you don't have Skype running it will start automatically.
+  2) When a window with Skype contacts appears choose a contact you want to play chess with.
+  3) Wait until connection is completed.

 Miranda:
   1) Right-click the contact you want to play chess with and select 'Chess4Net' from contact pop-up menu.